pktgen/Pktgen-DPDK/INSTALL.md

 commands.
 Pktgen uses VT100 control codes or escape codes to display the screens, which means your terminal must support VT100.

-#### Note:
+### Note

-`Hyperterminal in windows is not going to work for Pktgen as it has a few problems with VT100 codes.`
+`Hyperterminal in Windows is not going to work for Pktgen as it has a few problems with VT100 codes.`

 ## Quick comment on Pktgen modes